TransKD: Transformer Knowledge Distillation for Efficient Semantic Segmentation: Proposed Framework: TransKD

-After feature fusion by SKF, HCL~\cite{chen2021knowledgereview} is applied as the loss function between the outputs of the fusion modules and the teacher stages.
-Each feature map is separated into $N$ levels' context information via spatial pyramid pooling. $p_n$ is the pool-size of the $n$-th level (we obtain multi-level features at $\{1/4, 1/2, 1\}$ of the original feature resolution in our experiments).
-At each stage, $L_2$ distances are utilized to distill knowledge between levels.
-HCL between feature maps at $m$-th stage is formulated as:
+For training, we compute the hierarchical context loss (HCL)~\cite{chen2021knowledge_review} between the outputs of the CSF and the teacher transformer block at each stage, as shown in Fig.~\ref{fig:KD_structure}.
+The feature map obtained from CSF at each stage, with shape $\left[n,c,h,w\right]$, is divided into $4$-level context information via adaptive average pooling.
+The height of the resulting multi-level feature maps at one stage is $\left[h,4,2,1\right]$, indicating that the shapes of the four abstract feature maps are $\left[n,c,h,w\right]$, $\left[n,c,4,4\right]$, $\left[n,c,2,2\right]$, and $\left[n,c,1,1\right]$.
+At each stage, the $L_2$ distances are utilized to distill knowledge between the context levels.
+The final HCL loss between the feature maps at the $m$-th stage is computed as: